 - External DXF file with contours

-Choose option “Another Dataset” and in the next drop-down list “Comparison Project” choose your desired project that you want to compare and see cut-fill analsysis.
+Choose the option “Another Dataset” and in the next drop-down list “Comparison Project” choose your desired project that you want to compare and see cut-fill analysis.

-After few seconds, cut fill visualizations will be displayed in the map.
-When comparing to a previous dataset, areas that have been excavated from the previous date to the viewed dataset will be labeled "cut", indicating that earth has been "cut out", and areas where it has been elevated will be labeled "fill", indicating where the earth surface has been "filled in".
+After a few seconds, cut-fill visualizations will be displayed on the map.
+When comparing to a previous dataset, areas that have been excavated from the previous date to the viewed dataset will be labeled "cut", indicating that the earth has been "cut out", and areas, where it has been elevated, will be labeled "fill", indicating where the earth surface has been "filled in".

-In a nutshell, Cut-Fill comparison of two dataset demonstrates following - if a volume have been removed it highlighted in red color(CUT).
-If volume have been added, it highlighted in blue color(FILL)
+In a nutshell, a Cut-Fill comparison of two datasets demonstrates the following - if a volume has been removed it is highlighted in red color(CUT).
+If volume has been added, it highlighted in blue color(FILL)

 Export High resolution printable PDF